oceanflux-ghg/FluxEngine/README.md

 Please read the dataset metadata when using these data and please follow the guidelines in the metadata when referencing and acknowleging their use.

-1. Holding T, Ashton I, Shutler, J (2020) Reanalysed (depth and temperature consistent) surface ocean CO₂ atlas (SOCAT) version 2020, https://doi.org/10.18160/vmt4-4563
+1. Holding T, Ashton I, Shutler, J (2020) Reanalysed (depth and temperature consistent) surface ocean CO₂ atlas (SOCAT) version 2020, ICOS carbon portal, https://doi.org/10.18160/vmt4-4563

 2. Holding T, Ashton I, Shutler, J (2019).
 Reanalysed (depth and temperature consistent) surface ocean CO₂ atlas (SOCAT) version 2019, Pangaea, https://doi.pangaea.de/10.1594/PANGAEA.905316